VA Loans After Bankruptcy And Foreclosure Versus Other Mortgages

 Just Passing The Waiting Period After Bankruptcy And Foreclosure Does Not Automatically Guarantee Mortgage Approval

-Just waiting out the waiting period after bankruptcy and foreclosure does not automatically qualify borrowers for mortgages.
+Just waiting out the waiting period after bankruptcy and foreclosure do not automatically qualify borrowers for mortgages.

 - Lenders do not want to see any late payments after a person has filed bankruptcy or had gone through a foreclosure, deed in lieu of foreclosure, or short sale

 - Re-establishing credit after bankruptcy and foreclosure is extremely important for potential homebuyers who intend in qualifying for a home mortgage loan in the near future

 - Many folks who just went through the traumatic experience of a bankruptcy or foreclosure do not want to do anything with new credit and want to purchase items via cash

 - Unfortunately, this practice will end up hurting the consumer

 For those who recently went through a bankruptcy or foreclosure should immediately start re-establishing their credit by getting a few secured credit cards with at least $500 credit limits.

 VA Loans After Bankruptcy And Foreclosure: During And After Chapter 13 Bankruptcy

 Gustan Cho Associates has no VA Lender Overlays on Chapter 13 Bankruptcy.